 Jonah B. Sacha

 Viral sequence diversity is the Achilles' heel of traditional vaccine approaches to HIV and poses one of the greatest hurdles to vaccine development.
 The Sacha laboratory aims to determine which antigens should be targeted to overcome the formidable obstacle of HIV viral sequence diversity.
-Thus, we are actively exploring three distinct, but related areas of immunity to highly variable pathogens such as HIV:
+Thus, we are actively exploring immunity to highly variable pathogens such as HIV and developing novel therapeutics: